splunk/public-o11y-docs/gdi/opentelemetry/components/kubelet-stats-receiver.rst

        k8s_api_config:
          auth_type: serviceAccount

 If ``k8s_api_config`` is set, the receiver attempts to collect metadata from underlying storage resources for persistent volume claims.
-For example, if a Pod is using a persistent volume claim backed by an Elastic Block Stor (EBS) instance on AWS, the receiver sets the ``k8s.volume.type`` label to ``awsElasticBlockStore`` rather than ``persistentVolumeClaim``.
+For example, if a Pod is using a persistent volume claim backed by an Elastic Block Store (EBS) instance on AWS, the receiver sets the ``k8s.volume.type`` label to ``awsElasticBlockStore`` rather than ``persistentVolumeClaim``.

 Configure metric groups
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^